United States women's national soccer team: 2010s: Olympic and then World Cup triumphs

-2020s
+2020s: fifth Olympic gold

 The USWNT began the new decade by winning both the 2020 CONCACAF Women's Olympic Qualifying tournament (which qualified the team for the 2020 Summer Olympics) and the 2020 SheBelieves Cup titles.

 In early March 2020, due to the COVID-19 pandemic, the USSF canceled previously scheduled USWNT friendlies against Australia and Brazil.
 Later that same month, it was announced by the International Olympic Committee (IOC) and the Tokyo Metropolitan Government that the 2020 Summer Olympics were to be postponed until July 2021.
 The USWNT played their first game in eight months on November 27, 2020, when they took on the Netherlands in a friendly match.
 Rose Lavelle and Kristie Mewis scored, the team winning the game 2–0.

 On July 21, 2021, the USWNT lost 3–0 against Sweden in the opening round of group stage at the 2020 Summer Olympics, thus ending a 44-match unbeaten streak.
-The U.S. would rebound by winning their 2nd match against New Zealand, before concluding the group stage by tying Australia 0–0.
-The team placed 2nd in the group stage and qualified for the knockout stage.
-They first faced World Cup runners-up Netherlands who they tied 2–2 before winning the match in a penalty shootout.
-The USWNT advanced to the semifinals where they faced Canada.
-However, the team would lose to Canada 1–0 by a penalty scored by Jessie Fleming.
-They would later face Australia again in the bronze medal match in a rematch of their final group stage game.
-The U.S. won 4–3, making it the first time the team won the bronze medal.
+The U.S. rebounded by winning their 2nd match against New Zealand, before concluding the group stage by drawing 0–0 with Australia.
+The team finished second in the group stage and qualified for the knockout stage.
+They first faced World Cup runners-up Netherlands, with whom they drew 2–2 after extra-time before winning the match in a penalty shootout.
+The USWNT advanced to the semifinals, where they faced Canada.
+However, the team lost to Canada 1–0 by a penalty scored by Jessie Fleming.
+They later faced Australia again in the bronze medal match in a rematch of their final group stage game.
+The U.S. won 4–3, making it the first time the team had won the bronze medal.

 In July 2022, the team competed in the CONCACAF W Championship.
 The USWNT won its group, outscoring opponents 9–0 in the group stage, and then won the semifinal 3–0 against Costa Rica and the final 1–0 against Canada.
-It was their ninth CONCACAF championship title.
-By reaching the semifinal, the team qualified for the 2023 World Cup, and by winning the final, it qualified for both the 2024 Summer Olympics in France and the 2024 CONCACAF W Gold Cup.
+It was their ninth CONCACAF championship title and earned automatic berths for the 2023 World Cup, the 2024 Summer Olympics in France, and the 2024 CONCACAF W Gold Cup.

-In November 2022, the USWNT’s 71-game home unbeaten streak ended, after a 1–2 defeat in an exhibition game against Germany.
+In November 2022, the USWNT's 71-game home unbeaten streak ended, after a 2–1 defeat in an exhibition game against Germany.